 For Chick-fil-A, it all starts with service.
 When a customer thanks a Chick-fil-A team member, the response is always, “my pleasure,” epitomizing a corporate-wide philosophy of service that is elevated, proud, and heartfelt.
 We worked with the Atlanta-based company to go beyond a customer service philosophy to create a customer experience strategy that reflected their values.
 MORE

 An automotive company approached us with an interesting question: what is the future of pick-up trucks as the US becomes more urban and reliant on services?
 In order to understand what a truck should become in the future, we first had to learn what makes a truck a compelling vehicle in peoples' lives today.
-Here's a hint: it's not the hauling.
+Through an immersive ethnographic study of the lives of pick-up truck owners, we learned that many consumers are drawn to trucks for their symbolism more than any particular physical capability.
 MORE

 Kaiser Permanente conducted a time and motion study of inpatient nurses and found a concerning statistic: during each 8-hour shift, they spend only 90 minutes actually caring for patients.
 Working closely with Kaiser, we sought to understand why, explore the implications for nurses' work satisfaction, and re-imagine the systems that keep nurses away from their patients.
 MORE